xod-wow/LiteBag/README.md

 ## For Authors of Bag Icon-Plugin Addons

-To support LiteBag can hook into ItemButton update and create as follows:
+To support LiteBag you can hook into ItemButton update and create as follows:

 1. Update:
    ```